Everything You Need to Know About Flat Weft Hair Extensions

 The Production Process Behind Flat Weft Extensions

 The journey of a flat weft begins with sourcing high-quality human hair.
 Ethical sourcing and cuticle alignment are critical, as they determine the hair’s longevity, softness, and resistance to tangling.
 Once collected, the hair is thoroughly cleaned, sorted by length and texture, and aligned to preserve natural cuticle direction.
 During weft construction, the hair is sewn or bonded onto a reinforced yet ultra-thin track.
 This track is then flattened and secured to ensure it maintains strength without adding unnecessary thickness.
-The craftsmanship involved in this process is explored further in Behind the Scenes: The Journey of Weft Extensions From Production to Your Hair at https://www.fabulive.com/blogs/news/behind-the-scenes-the-journey-of-weft-extensions-from-production-to-your-hair.
+The craftsmanship involved in this process is explained further in Behind the Scenes: The Journey of Weft Extensions From Production to Your Hair.

 Density Control and Hair Distribution in Flat Wefts